Nikolas Cruz Fired At Third-Floor Window In An Attempt To Get Better Vantage Point During Murder Spree

 Cruz legally owned several guns, including the AR-15 he used during his murder spree at his former high school.
 His foster parents, Kimberly, 49, and James Snead, 48, confirmed that he has a collection of firearms and knives.

 In fact, the couple admitted that they knew about Cruz’s gun arsenal and even allowed him to keep them given that he followed their rules.
-Part of the rules included storing all of his guns in a locked safe and surrender all keys.
+Part of the rules included storing all of his guns in a locked safe with the surrender of all keys.

 Little did they know that the teenager managed to have access to the safe, possibly keeping a spare key for himself.